mabecker89/beckers-blogs/content/authors/admin/_index.md

 - Visitors
 ---

-Marcus Becker is a data scientist with the Alberta Biodiversity Monitoring Institute.
+Marcus Becker is a data scientist with the Alberta Biodiversity Monitoring Institute, and does other things on the side.